Surf Lesson and Adaptive Surf Morning Experience for the Media Community

 Join us in spreading the word about the benefits of Adaptive Surfing and offer even more people with disabilities the opportunity to participate in adaptive surfing

 8. ENCOURAGE CORPORATE INVOLVEMENT

 Help us spread the message to businesses that there is a fantastic way you can support adaptive surfing by hosting your next "Team Building or Year End Function" experience.
-This will benefit the national organizing body, Adaptive Surfing South Africa, and as an NPO, it offers a tax deductible expense for companies
+This will benefit and raise funds for the national organizing body, Adaptive Surfing South Africa.